QuantEcon/lecture-source-py/source/rst/muth_kalman.rst

     coefs_ma = kmuth.stationary_coefficients(5, "ma")
     coefs_var = kmuth.stationary_coefficients(5, "var")

-    # Coefficients come in a list of arrays; but we
+    # Coefficients come in a list of arrays, but we
-    # want to plot them and so need to stack into array
+    # want to plot them and so need to stack into an array
     coefs_ma_array = np.vstack(coefs_ma)
     coefs_var_array = np.vstack(coefs_var)